Red-throated Diver/Loon Lóma Phíbrua Gavia stellata

 Widespread on the coast from late autumn to spring, though usually in small numbers.
 Some higher numbers in spring before and during migration.
 Rare inland.

-Three county records upto the end of 2013.
+Three county records up to the end of 2020.

 2006 One, Clear Island, 27th October to 2nd November.

 2004 One, Clear Island, 31st May.

 1974 One, Lough Hyne, 3rd February.
 This is the first Irish Record.